cyberabis/webevents/README.md

 webevents
 =========

-A JS utility to easily collect events from websites for metrics
+A flexible JS utility to easily collect events from websites for metrics

 Check the test.html for usage details. event_reactor is the the function that does the work.
 Make sure to add jQuery js files and collector.js.